Storm damage insurance

 What can I do to protect my property?

-- Check your pipes regularly and repair any leaks – no matter how small.
+- Check water pipes regularly and repair any leaks – no matter how small

 - Trim back any plants and trees growing near your property.